 Himalayan Glacier, Adventure and Travel Company, is a specialist outfitter dedicated to leading clients on Culture, Trekking, and Climbing tours in the Himalayas for almost 3 decades now.
 We have our own Operations Office and a professional team of experts in Kathmandu.
 The company is officially registered in Baltimore, Maryland, USA, Northern Ireland, UK, South Africa, Tanzania, and Kathmandu Nepal and has been operating simultaneously in a professional way.

 We are not a luxury company in terms of our price, but by the services that we offer including all land costs, fully personalized services, and a day tour in Kathmandu.
 We have staff members with first-hand knowledge.
 Most of them have accomplished all the Himalayan Everest and Annapurna treks and done mountain-climbs multiple times.
-Our trips are guaranteed to run regardless of the number of climbers and the time of the year.
-Also, the price of our trips will remain the same despite the number of climbers booked.
+All of our departure dates for Nepal trekking are 100% guaranteed combining safety, expertise, and quality services.
+Trekker’s safety is at the core of our service, and we ensure your journey is safe and enjoyable through careful planning, experienced guides, and keeping a watchful eye at all times.

 So, find out Why Himalayan Glacier should be your next adventure companion?
 We have numerous reasons to justify our stand to convince our loyal clients to keep coming back for more adventures with us.